Ferrite-iOS/Ferrite/README.md

 - Describe the issue in detail
 - If you have a feature request, please indicate it as so.
 Planned features are in a different section of the README, so be sure to read those before submitting.
-  If you want to make custom icons for the app:
 - Please join [the discord](https://discord.gg/sYQxnuD7Fj) for more info

 ## Developers and Permissions